betrusted-io/betrusted-ec/doc/Rust.md

 1. Generate `lib.rs`, which contains the entirety of the PAC in one file: `svd2rust --target riscv -i ../../build/software/soc.svd`
 2. Expand the resulting `lib.rs` into component files: `rm -rf src; form -i lib.rs -o src/; rm lib.rs`

-To build the binary image, do `cargo build` anywhere in the betrusted-rust Rust build subdirectory.
+To build the binary image, do `cargo build` anywhere in the `sw` Rust build subdirectory.

-The resulting ELF is located in betrusted-rust/target/riscv32i-unknown-none-elf/debug/betrusted-ec
+The resulting ELF is located in sw/target/riscv32i-unknown-none-elf/debug/betrusted-ec

 You can inspect this with riscv64-unknown-elf-gdb, and run commands like `disassemble main` and `x _start` to confirm things like the boot address and the correct compilation of the code.